 .9 To advocate on behalf of CAS academic programs and faculty.

 F.3.3 CASFC Meeting Dates and Times CASFC meeting dates and times will be set by the CASFC Chair President in consultation with CASFC members.
-The CASFC will typically meet briefly immediately briefly immediately prior to each scheduled UFC meeting or as needed.
-Additional or longer or longer CASFC meetings may be called at the discretion of the CASFC President or the request of another CASFC representative.
+The CASFC will typically meet one week briefly immediately prior to each scheduled UFC meeting or as needed.
+Additional or longer CASFC meetings may be called at the discretion of the CASFC Chair or the request of another CASFC representative.
 The CASFC Chair President will determine the time and location for additional or longer CASFC meetings subject to availability of CASFC representatives.
-The agenda of CASFC meetings will be set by the CASFC PresidentPresident, with clerical assistance provided by the CASFC Secretary.
-The CASFC President will provide the complete agenda for each meeting of the CASFC to all CAS faculty one week in advance and will include the minutes of the previous CASFC meeting with the agenda.
+The agenda of CASFC meetings will be set by the CASFC Chair President, with clerical assistance provided by the CASFC Secretary.
+The CASFC Chair will provide the complete agenda for each meeting of the CASFC to all CAS faculty at least three business days one week in advance and will include the minutes of the previous CASFC meeting with the agenda.

 F.3.4.
 Quorum for CASFC Meetings Five CASFC members shall be a quorum for the transaction of business.
 A smaller number may only adjourn.